mac-comp240/activities_operators_order/README.md

 characters.

 Modify the function `string_leg()` to also print the trailing null byte of a string.
-Discuss this with your neighbor--how should you do this?
+Discuss this with your teammates--how should you do this?
 Also change the string to add some other character from the ascii table other than a letter or number.
 Verify that you observe the correct ascii code for it.